-DAWGS team has long promoted the benefits of steel over alternative materials when it comes to securing vacant property.
+DAWGS team of vacant property specialists has long promoted the benefits of steel over alternative materials when it comes to securing vacant property.
 The survey validated that steel is the preferred material used by vacant property owners and managers to secure their properties.
 The survey also highlighted some of the concerns vacant property stakeholders face.

 Brandon, VP at DAWGS noted “The survey validated much of what we have been promoting about the benefits of steel for strength, security and accessibility to vacant property.
 The survey also allowed us to gain insight into the vacant property security concerns unique to each stakeholder.”

 The survey revealed that when securing property in economically distressed areas, hands down, steel is the preferred material over plastic clear boarding and plywood:

 |Plastic board up||7.14%|

 The top vacant property security concerns were different for realtors, for owners and for investors.
 Realtors top concern was safety when showing a property.
 For rehabbers, the main concern was theft of materials or tools from the job site.
 Investors and asset managers were concerned about the liability of fire or crime at the property.

 Where all respondents did agree – was that steel is their material of choice used to secure vacant properties.
 Steel was revealed as the best choice to mitigate the risks associated with securing vacant property in economically distressed neighborhoods.

 The top security concerns for the entire respondent base overall were as follows: